Maryland / Montgomery County

 What is the weather like in Colesville, MD year-round?

-Colesville experiences four distinct seasons, with warm summers reaching up to 87°F and cool winters dipping to 27°F. The area enjoys 57% sunny days annually and receives about 42 inches of rainfall, providing a comfortable, temperate climate throughout the year.
+Colesville experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 27°F. The area receives about 42 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 27°F